Adlink-ROS/roscube-doc/scenario/time_sync/software_configuration.rst

 .. note::

-    You should trigger the frame first before running camera streaming.
+    You should run camera trigger daemon first before start camera streaming.

-    And make sure the camera driver is installed.

-    You can check camera devices by using command in terminal : ``ls /dev/video*``.

-Use **GStreamer NVArgusCameraSrc plugin** to preview the video streaming by following command below:
+Make sure you've already installed camera driver and run the following command to see whether the streaming is shown or not.

 .. code-block:: bash